 - Economics (e.g. development economics, environmental economics)

-- Natural science (e.g. hydrology, climatology)
+- Natural science (e.g. hydrology, climatology) or engineering.

 - Sustainable development (the general, integrative field in which the relevant coursework and proposed research resides)

-Part III: Post-Examination Complete and submit the Application for MPhil form to the Program Coordinator for processing.
+Part III: Post-Examination: Complete and submit the Application for MPhil form to the Program Coordinator for processing.
 Please note that due dates for May and October conferral dates can be found on the GSAS Dates and Deadlines page.

 The Core faculty and the DGS will exercise their judgment in determining, on the basis of the student’s full record, whether he or she should be awarded an MPhil and advance to the PhD candidacy.